Donate and Volunteer

 Kroger Community Rewards

-When you make Huck House your community reward partner, Huck House receives a donation from Kroger every time you shop using your Plus card.
+When you make Huckleberry House your community reward partner, Huck House receives a donation from Kroger every time you shop using your Plus card.

 Items we need: